 - Dust the cake with powdered sugar just before serving.

-How to Make Sugared Grapes for Garnishing
+How to Make Sugared Grapes

-Making sugared grapes is really quite easy but does require a little patience.
+Making sugared grapes is quite easy but does require a little patience.
 Most of the time involved is inactive time.

 To make the sugared grapes for garnishing, you’ll need:

-- 1/3 granulated sugar plus 1/4 cup
+1/3 granulated sugar plus 1/4 cup sugar (divided)

-If planning ahead you’ll be happy to know that this Italian Grape Cake Recipe will stay fresh for quite a few days.
+If planning ahead, you’ll be happy to know that this Italian Grape Cake Recipe will stay fresh for quite a few days.
 And, it actually tastes better the following day!

 It’s moist.
 Flavourful.
 And not too sweet.
 Making it a perfect breakfast cake or a special treat for brunch!

-Italian Grape Cake Recipe
+Italian Grape Cake Recipe (Torta Bertolina)

 Equipment

-- 9 inch spring form pan
+- 1 9 inch spring form pan

 Ingredients